vpn9labs/vpn9-app/README.md

 ### Token Storage

-The application uses a multi-layered approach for secure token storage:
+By default, the application stores tokens exclusively in the OS keyring:

-1. **Primary**: OS Keyring (Windows Credential Manager, macOS Keychain, Linux Secret Service)
+1. **OS Keyring**: Windows Credential Manager, macOS Keychain, or Linux Secret Service
-2. **Fallback**: Encrypted file storage with machine-specific keys
+2. **No File Fallback**: If the keyring is unavailable, token persistence fails safely
-3. **Encryption**: XOR cipher with SHA256-hashed machine ID
+3. **Migration**: On logout, the app cleans up any legacy token file from older versions

 ### Device Identification